leloykun/leloykun.github.io/content/ponder/steepest-descent-non-riemannian/index.md

 A special case is when $p = 2$, and so we have the Frobenius norm.
 Equipping $\mathcal{W}$ with this norm gives us the standard Euclidean manifold, which is Riemannian.
 However, Proposition (4) below still applies.

-And to find the dualizers for the Schatten-$p$ norms,
+And to find the dualizers for the Schatten-$p$ norms, we will use the following inequality.

 > **Theorem 3 (von Neumann's Trace Inequality).** Let $A, B \in \mathbb{R}^{m \times n}$.
 Then the following inequality holds,
 $$\text{tr}(A^TB) \leq \sum_{i=1}^{\min(m,n)} \sigma_i(A) \sigma_i(B),$$